HR Analytics

 Retention rate

-The percentage of employees who wants to stick with the company over a certain period.
+The percentage of employees who want to stick with the company over a specific period.

-Determine the areas that need improvement to boost employee happiness and stick with the organization.
+Identify the areas that need improvement to boost employee happiness and retention.

 Technology for better analytics